amt911/zsh-personal-config/README.md

 ## Finding bugs

-If you encounter a bug, please open an issue so I can take it a look.
+If you encounter a bug, please open an issue or create a pull request to solve it.